I recently received some terrible news. Rakusen’s have discontinued their fruit flapjacks.

 They are also, pleasingly, super-easy to make.
 Just melt, stir, and bake!
 So, until someone starts a successful bring back the Rakusen’s fruit flapjack petition, I think I’ll be making these quite regularly.

 I cut my flapjacks into 9 fingers, but you could probably get a few more or less depending on how you cut them.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

 - 75 g margarine or butter (1/3 cup)

 - 75 g soft brown sugar (1/3 cup + 1 tbsp)

 - 1 tbsp golden syrup

-- Add the oats, flour, dried fruit and coconut and mix thoroughly to combine.
+Remove the pan from the heat and add the oats, flour, dried fruit and coconut, and mix thoroughly to combine.

-- Turn the mixture into the prepared loaf tin and press down well.
-Bake at 180C for around 20 minutes until just golden on top.
+Turn the mixture into the prepared loaf tin and press down well.
+Bake at 180C (350F) for around 20 minutes until just golden on top.

 Remove from the tin, score into fingers, and cool on a wire rack.